Omsingh88/Omsingh88/README.md

 ---

 ### 🌟 About Me
 I’m a dedicated Cloud Engineer passionate about designing, deploying, and optimizing solutions on AWS.
 With hands-on experience in cloud services and Linux, I specialize in creating efficient, secure, and scalable cloud architectures.
-I enjoy working with Infrastructure as Code (IaC) and am continuously building skills in cloud-native and DevOps practices to drive process automation and innovation.
+I enjoy working with Infrastructure as Code (IaC) and am continuously building skills in cloud-native and DevOps practices to drive process automation and innovation

 ---